Programme Overview:

 It will help companies, government and state institutions, defence forces and others to upskill their staff to fill new roles in cyber security so that they can protect their organisations, their customers and the public.

 It is designed to facilitate professional learners through flexible blended study options.
-Lectures are delivered online and complemented by occasional full-day workshops on campus, with a remote option for those who cannot attend in person.
+Lectures are pre-recorded and made available on the VLE Platform (Brightspace).
+Lectures are complemented by occasional full-day workshops on campus (as indicated in the timetable of each module).
 The combination of mainly distance but with some on-campus days allows flexible learning but with face-to-face interactions.
+Some module coordinators may deliver live online lectures (e.g., via Zoom) periodically (e.g., bi-weekly).

 In developing the programme we have collaborated with industry and law enforcement practitioners – in particular the Leadership in Security and the Incident Response modules – to ensure that these modules meet the needs of professional learners.